 Similar to a chain letter, a pyramid scheme disappoints those at the bottom who can find no recruits.
 Because it must eventually collapse, a pyramid scheme is inherently fraudulent.

 The FTC asks three questions to determine whether a multi-level marketing company is an unlawful pyramid scheme:

 - Do distributors sell more product to other distributors than they do to the public?

 - Does the amount of money distributors make depend more on recruiting (that is, getting new distributors to pay for the right to participate in the plan)?

 - Does the money made depend mostly on selling to other distributors rather than on sales of the product to the public?

-The subject of our investigation is whether the answer to these questions is “yes” for Premier Financial Alliance, First Financial Security, and FRA Financial Group.
+The subject of our investigation is whether the answer to these questions is “yes” for Premier Financial Alliance and similar companies.